trbs/bucky/README.rst

       --graphite-port=INT   Port of the Graphite/Carbon server [2003]
       --full-trace          Display full error if config file fails to load --log-level=NAME      Logging output verbosity [INFO]
-      --dump-aggregation-methods
+      --aggregation-methods-db=PATH
-                            Force bucky to dump metric names and aggregation methods, derived from metric type, to stdout (if such information is exposed via collectd or statsd types) as samples are collected.
+                            Force bucky to dump metric names and aggregation methods, derived from metric type, to specified sqlite3 database (if such information is exposed via collectd or statsd types) as samples are collected.
       --version             show program's version number and exit -h, --help            show this help message and exit